 Mobiles are going to slowly but permanently replace landlines as primary form of voice communication, at least at home.
 There are alternative solutions to the traditional landline which can play a pivotal role in your household or business budget such as VoIP technology, which offers on average a 40% reduction in cost compared to a traditional landline.

 It seems that most UK broadband providers will still require home owners to have landline and pay for line rental even if it’s never used.
 The only difference is that it is now just bulked into the cost of internet.

 This is because most UK Internet providers can only deliver broadband over the old telephone copper cables.
 Basically, unless there’s fibre network in the area or fibre is installed in the homes, then home owners will be tied to the landline rental charge even if they don’t want to.

 There’s good news though.
 The UK government has committed to expanding the fibre network and offer faster speeds, beating the UK average national of 42Mbs.
 This will be a lengthy and costly process likely to take years to come but it’s certainly the way forward.

 For a lot of developers, it’s becoming the norm to look for alternatives to please prospective buyers in the competitive landscape and win sales.
 If a new development is equipped with fibre optic cables, then residents won’t have to commit to a landline.

-Here at Grain we deliver VoIP landline to customers as.
+Here at Grain we deliver VoIP landlines to customers through our new build fibre.
 We deliver fibre to each home eliminating the pricey landline monthly cost customers usually would pay on copper connection.
-Ge in touch to find out more - email@example.comBack to News Feed
+Get in touch to find out more – firstname.lastname@example.org